 Members who leave a Scouting program are welcome to return if they are eligible and in good standing.
 They take up where they left off, assuming the last verifiable rank or award.
 It may be necessary for them to produce advancement documentation, or to have records updated or transferred from another council.
 The time away shall not be held against them, and they shall not be made to redo requirements.

-Boys who do not have access to traditional Scouting units can become Lone Cub Scouts and Lone Boy Scouts.
+Youth who do not have access to traditional Scouting units can become Lone Cub Scouts and Lone Scouts.
 In the following or similar circumstances, they may find this an appropriate option:

 - Home-schooled where parents do not want them in a youth group